 - Advise on any nutrition and health claims including 5 a day portion guidance that you could use to market your products or recipes

 - Calculate and provide the nutrient profiling score of your products as required by Ofcom broadcasting restrictions (if advertising on TV during children’s viewing times).
-This is also a useful tool for you to determine the healthfulness of your products even if you don’t intend to advertise them on TV
+The same model is also used to determine if products in scope of The Food (Promotion and Placement) (England) Regulations 2021 coming into force 6 April 2022, are HFSS (high fat, sugar and salt).

 - Impartial advice on nutrition labelling and acceptable format during artwork creation of your packaging or menus